 We’ve advised in the sale of affiliate businesses across various niches and income levels, so we’ve learned quite a bit about the factors that contribute most significantly to a high valuation.
 Here’s what we’ve come to understand:

-The nature of the affiliate program will likely have an impact on the valuation process.
-Any business that has been built to promote a single affiliate product is at risk of losing revenue because there is a chance that the product will change, go away or simply lose appeal to customers.
+The nature of the affiliate program will likely have an impact on the valuation.
+Any business that has been built to promote a single affiliate product is at risk of losing revenue because there is a chance that the product will change, go away or simply lose appeal with customers.
+This has been demonstrated well by Amazon in recent years.
 Being too reliant on a single revenue source is always risky.
-On the other hand, if your website is promoting multiple offers, and your revenue is well diversified, the business will likely receive a higher valuation.
+Conversely, if an affiliate business is promoting multiple offers and the revenues are well diversified, the business will likely receive a higher valuation.

-In addition to product concentration, you’ll also want to consider the overall growth patterns of the business.
-Here are some questions to ask yourself:
+In addition to product concentration, it is also important to consider the overall growth patterns of the business.
+For example:

-- How long has your business been a part of the affiliate program?
+- How long has the business been a part of the affiliate program?